 There is minimal signage, but it is a vast space to wander on your own.
 We highly recommend taking a tour.
 The Colosseum tour we recommend above includes a stop at the Roman Forum, but you may want to consider making this a separate destination to give it your full attention.

-This 2-hour tour takes you to the most important places in the Forum, as well as parts of the Imperial Palaces on Palantine Hill.
+This 2-hour tour takes you to the most important places in the Forum, as well as parts of the Imperial Palaces on Palatine Hill.

-Check Details: Tour of Roman Forum and Palantine Hill
+Check Details: Tour of Roman Forum and Palatine Hill

 St. Clement Basilica